Lorise C. Gahring, PhD

 - Gahring LC, Rogers SW (2010).
 Nicotinic receptor subunit alpha5 modifies assembly, up-regulation, and response to pro-inflammatory cytokines.
 J Biol Chem, 285(34), 26049-57.

 - Gahring LC, Osborne AV, Reed M, Rogers SW (2010).
 Neuronal nicotinic alpha7 receptors modulate early neutrophil infiltration to sites of skin inflammation.
-Journal of Neuroinflammation, 7(1), 38.
+J Neuroinflammation, 7(1), 38.